Olympus OM Equipment for Close-up and Macro Photography

 Introduction

 The 50mm f/2 Macro Zuiko is a member of the second series of OM lenses, which were designed with an emphasis on large maximum aperture and high performance, without the concern for small size that characterised the first series, including the 50mm f/3.5 Macro Zuiko.
 The lens was designed for optimum performance at a magnification of ×0.1, and the floating elements minimise the aberrations that would normally be expected at higher and lower magnifications.
-This was the first 50mm macro lens from any manufacturer to feature an f/2 maximum aperture, a feature that helps to keep the viewfinder bright even at full extension.
+Olympus promoted this as the fastest macro lens on the market, and its f/2 maximum aperture does help to keep the viewfinder bright even at full extension.
+However, there was a faster macro lens, the Kern-Macro-Switar 50mm f/1.9 for the Alpa system, which was still being made in small numbers in the 1980’s.

 The lens can focus from infinity to ½ life size.
 With the addition of a 25 mm Auto Extension Tube, the focusing range can be altered to cover ½ life size to life size (1:1).
 The extended focusing range compared with a standard 50mm lens requires a longer focusing helicoid, and in order to accommodate this the front element is recessed, providing a built-in lens hood.